01mf02/jq-lang-spec/spec.typ

 ${k_1: v_1, ..., k_n: v_n}$ into a sum of smaller filters
 ${k_1: v_1} + ... + {k_n: v_n}$.

+// TODO: make this into a proper lemma + proof?
 From the lowering and the semantics defined in this section, we can conclude the following:
 If $n > 0$, then $floor({k_1: v_1, ..., k_n: v_n})|^c_v$ is equivalent to
 $ sum_(k_1 in floor(k_1)|^c_v) sum_(v_1 in floor(v_1)|^c_v) ... sum_(k_n in floor(k_n)|^c_v) sum_(v_n in floor(v_n)|^c_v)